-In Search of Excellence, Built to Last, Winning, Lean In – and let’s not forget Managing for Dummies.
-Tens of thousands of titles by my count, with more published all the time.
+If you’re a manager looking for advice on how to manage better, there are certainly no shortage of books on the subject.
+In Search of Excellence, Built to Last, Winning, and Lean In (and let’s not forget Managing for Dummies).
+Tens of thousands of titles by my count, and more published all the time.

 But I immediately ran into trouble.

-Even three quarters of the working day are useless [to managers] if it is only available fifteen minutes here or half an hour there.
+“Even three quarters of the working day are useless [to managers] if it is only available fifteen minutes here or half an hour there.”

-[Effective managers] don’t regularly block out large chunks of time…the average interval devoted to any one issue being nine minutes.
+“[Effective managers] don’t regularly block out large chunks of time…the average interval devoted to any one issue being nine minutes.”

-Most of these so-called ‘management experts’ couldn’t even seem to avoid contradicting themselves…even in the course of their own texts!
+As if that weren’t enough, I soon noticed something even more troubling.
+Most authors and other so-called management experts who pen these books couldn’t seem to keep from contradicting themselves…even in the course of their own texts!
 For example:

-- In Where Have All the Leaders Gone?, former Chrysler CEO Lee Iacocca growls ‘talk is cheap’ (p.
+- In Where Have All the Leaders Gone?, former Chrysler CEO Lee Iacocca growls “talk is cheap” (p.
 25).
-Yet several pages later he’s assuring readers that ‘words matter’ (p.
-36), before quoting Winston Churchill on the subject: ‘Of all the talents bestowed upon men, none is so precious as the gift of oratory.’
+Yet several pages later he’s assuring readers that “words matter” (p.
+36), before quoting Winston Churchill on the subject: “Of all the talents bestowed upon men, none is so precious as the gift of oratory.”

-…in 1973 it dawned on me that I had a shot at the company’s top job—and that I wanted it too.
+“…in 1973 it dawned on me that I had a shot at the company’s top job—and that I wanted it too.
 In an act of complete cockiness, I put that down on my performance evaluation under the question about career goals.
-Eight years later, I got my wish. (p.
-278)
+Eight years later, I got my wish” (p.
+278).

 To be clear, I don’t have a problem with the authors of these books disagreeing with each other on occasion.